Skip to Content

 Saving Ghost Pepper Seeds

-Saving pepper seeds is always worth the extra effort.
+Saving pepper seeds can be worth the extra effort.
 Seeds will stay viable for years if stored properly, meaning you can re-grow your favorites in the future.

 We wrote a detailed guide on saving pepper seeds here.